EmanUnion - Religious Knowledge

 Brahma ejaculates and drops his semen after staring at the face of Sati,

-Chapter 34: Lust of Indra
+Chapter 34: Passion of Indra

-1. Indra raped Rambha
+1. Indra assaulteded Rambha

-2. Indra raped Ahalya
+2. Indra assaulteded Ahalya

 4. Gautama curses Indra for raping his wife